Parents: the forgotten user group

 Today, Adam applies his design thinking, with a particular focus on corporate branding strategy and design, through a range of services including web design, user interface, and user-experience design; logo design, infographic design, animation, and corporate video; and document design, style-guide design, and annual-report design.

-Born and bred in Perth, Adam started working with Cannings Purple on a contract basis in 2013, becoming a full-time team member within two years.
+Born and bred in Perth, Adam started working with Purple on a contract basis in 2013, becoming a full-time team member within two years.
 Adam is married with two kids, enjoys being beaten in online gaming, writing, and occasionally he can be heard preaching at his local church.

 More Digital